d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Flow vs. Hyperfocus

-The attention tunnel can swing to either extreme depending on how a session is structured.
+The attention tunnel can swing to either extreme depending on how a session is structured.[^chadd-hyperfocus]

 | Aspect | Flow Path | Hyperfocus Path |
 | --- | --- | --- |